amansohani222/amansohani222/README.md

 - 🌱 I’m currently learning angular
 - 💬 Ask me about Python, Django, Javascript, Node.js, Data Structures and Algorithms...
 - 📫 Reach me on [Linkdin](https://www.linkedin.com/in/aman-sohani-310478148/)
-- ⚡ Fun fact: There are more possible iterations of a chess game than number of atoms in universe.
+- ⚡ Fun fact: There are more possible iterations of a chess game than number of atoms in observable universe.

 <h3 align="left">Connect with me:</h3>
 <p align="left">